Have you ever wondered why beagles bark and howl so much?

 Have we ever mentioned our fondness for food?

 How to Stop Beagles Barking or Howling Too Much

-When you respond by shouting, it means we’ve succeeded.
-Try ignoring us and see what happens, we’ll probably just go lay down and give you a cheeky side-eye.
+Reacting or shouting back simply reinforces that we’ve been successful.
+Try ignoring us instead, chances are we’ll probably just go lay down and give you a cheeky side-eye.